• Skip to primary navigation

 Instant Pot BBQ Chicken Wings

-With this Instant Pot BBQ Chicken wings recipe, you can skip ordering carry-out on game day.
-Instead, learn how to make a big batch of crisp and juicy BBQ chicken wings using your pressure cooker and the help of a hot broiler.
+With this Instant Pot BBQ chicken wings recipe, you can skip ordering carry out on game day.
+Instead, make a big batch of crisp and juicy bbq chicken wings using your pressure cooker and the help of a hot broiler.

 Servings 4 Servings